haniffalab/FCA_bone_marrow/README.md

-# FCA bone marrow project
+# FCA bone marrow study
 ## Jardine and Webb et al., 2021, 'Blood and immune development in human fetal bone marrow and in Down syndrome' (in revision)

 This repository contains all analysis scripts used to explore single cell datasets for: **Jardine and Webb et al., 2021, 'Blood and immune development in human fetal bone marrow and in Down syndrome' (in revision)**.